Bernie Sanders touts working-class message at Pittsburgh rally

 "Donald Trump has told literally thousands of lies since he began his campaign and since he has been in the White House," Sanders told an estimated crowd of 4,500 at an outdoor rally in Pittsburgh.
 "But, the biggest lie that he told the people of Pennsylvania ... was that he was going to stand up for working families and take on the establishment."

-Sunday's rally wrapped up a weekend swing in which Sanders also held rallies in Wisconsin and Michigan.
+Sunday's rally wrapped up a four-day, five-state swing during which Sanders also held rallies in Wisconsin and Michigan.
 Voters in all three states backed Trump over Hillary Clinton in 2016, stunning Democrats who had seen them as part of a "blue wall" held together by urban African-American voters and traditionally liberal white working-class voters.
+The Sanders campaign said in a memo prepared in advance of the trip that the pathway to victory runs through the Midwest.

+The memo said that Sanders has received donations from more than 8,000 people in Wisconsin, 14,000 in Michigan and 18,000 in Pennsylvania.
+Sanders was leading all Democratic candidates in fundraising.

+Sanders had a good showing in the industrial belt in 2016's Democratic primary, winning Michigan, Indiana and Wisconsin.
+But Hillary Clinton pounded him by 12 percentage points in Pennsylvania.

 "We are going to win in Pennsylvania, we’re going to win in Michigan, we're going to win in Wisconsin, we're going to win in Indiana and Ohio," Sanders promised his cheering supporters.
 "And, by the way, we’re going to win the election."